 One Stop Shop

 Would you like to take care of practical matters before classes start?
 Such as registering at the City Hall?
 Then you are in luck!
 Every year, One Stop Shops* are organised where you will be able to take care of this.
-This year's One Stop Shop dates are:
+This year's last One Stop Shop will be at: